XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/ListsData.md

 ### Currency list

-Most of providers use a standard ISO - 4217, but this depends of each supplier.
+Our system uses a standard ISO - 3 for all suppliers.